percona/percona-server-mongodb-operator/source/backups.rst

 Delete the unneeded backup
 --------------------------

+The maximum amount of stored backups is controlled by the :ref:`backup.tasks.keep<backup-tasks-keep>` option.
+Older backups are automatically deleted, so that amount of stored backups do not exceed this number.

-Deleting a previously saved backup requires not more than the backup name.
+Manual deleting of a previously saved backup requires not more than the backup name.
 This name can be taken from the list of available backups returned by the following command: